This topic describes how to use FineReport to connect to an AnalyticDB for MySQL cluster and manage reports.

 - Start FineReport.
 In the top menu bar, choose .

-- In the Define Data Connection dialog box, configure the parameters.
+- In the Define Data Connection dialog box, configure the parameters described in the following table.

 Parameter Description Database The engine of the database.
 Select MySQL from the drop-down list.
 Driver The type of the driver.
 Select com.mysql.jdbc.Driver from the drop-down list.
 URL The connection string of the AnalyticDB for MySQL cluster to which you want to connect.
 The format is